nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_2.md

 ![RNAseq workflow](../rna-seq-images/rna-seq-workflow.jpeg "RNAseq workflow")

-The first steps involves extraction, purification and quality checks of RNA from the biological samples, followed by library preparation to convert the RNA to cDNA (cloned DNA) fragments which are then sequenced.
+The first steps involves extraction, purification and quality checks of RNA from the biological samples, followed by library preparation to convert the RNA to cDNA (complimentary DNA) fragments which are then sequenced.
 The generated raw reads are quality checked and aligned against either a reference genome/transcriptome (if available) or used for *de novo* assembly.
 The expression abundance estimates are generated and if done at transcript level, the values are summarized for gene-level analysis.
-The expression count data is used for statistical modeling and testing to identify DE genes which can be examined further via visualization and downstream functional analysis.
+The expression count data is used for statistical modeling and testing to identify differentially expressed  genes which can be examined further via visualization and downstream functional analysis.

 !!! info "RNAseq Resources"